celery/celery/docs/userguide/extending.rst

 .. note::

     Kombu Consumers can take use of two different message callback dispatching mechanisms.
-The first one is the ``callbacks`` argument which accepts a list of callbacks with a ``(body, message)`` signature, the second one is the ``on_message`` argument which takes a single callback with a ``(message,)`` signature.
-The latter won't automatically decode and deserialize the payload which is useful in many cases:
+The first one is the ``callbacks`` argument that accepts a list of callbacks with a ``(body, message)`` signature, the second one is the ``on_message`` argument that takes a single callback with a ``(message,)`` signature.
+The latter won't automatically decode and deserialize the payload.

     .. code-block:: python